Building for Better: Gender Inclusion at Betterment

 Rather than getting together to hear presentations, meetups are designed to have a group-led dynamic.
 Members break out and solve problems together, sharing and honing skills, while building community and support.
 This also fosters conversation, natural networking, and the chance for women to get their foot in the door.

-Jess Harrelson, a Betterment Software Engineer, not only leads our hosting events, she found a path to Betterment through Women Who Code.
+Jess Harrelson, a Betterment Software Engineer, not only leads our hosting events, they found a path to Betterment through Women Who Code.
 “Consistency is key,” said Jess.
 “Our Women Who Code meetups become a way to track your progression.
 It’s exciting to see how I’ve developed since I first started attending meetups, and how some of our long-time attendees have grown as engineers and as professionals.”

 Building a Community of Our Own